Magick of the Coven

 She didn’t need a lighter, but she didn’t call him back.

 She stood before Damon with layer upon layer of protection.
-Though she felt black magic tracing across Daemon’s skin and throughout his body, crawling like a thousand Vipers in an undisturbed nest, she knew he was not inherently evil, he was only overcome by Merlin’s hex.
-Having spent a month taking care of Damon’s physical body, she’d come into contact with his personal energy enough that she knew the male was…
+Though she felt black magick tracing across Daemon’s skin and throughout his body, crawling like a thousand vipers in an undisturbed nest, she knew he was not inherently evil; he was only overcome by Merlin’s hex.
+Having spent a month taking care of Damon’s physical body, she’d come into contact with his personal energy enough to know the male was…

 Athena, her newest coven sister, had healed her of four stab wounds that night.
-Four.
+Jocelyn had never told a soul she’d been paying attention to the commander and not the immortals surrounding her.

-She’d come home that night to her small dwelling.
-Left her coven sisters to their mansion while she fed her animals.
-Made a cup of tea and sat with her trauma for a long while until she’d finally fallen asleep on her couch.
+She’d come home that night to her small dwelling in a daze.
+Left her coven sisters to their mansion while she fed her animals, hoping to work the anxiety out of her body.
+She’d made a cup of tea and sat with her trauma for a long while until she’d finally fallen asleep on her couch.

 She hadn’t fallen asleep to visions of him fighting her coven.
 She’d fallen asleep to memories of him kissing a line down her abdomen.

 The last thing she’d ever wanted was trouble to come to her cottage.
 Daemon was not evil, but he was trouble.
 His physical body was nothing more, nothing less, than a weapon devised for war.
-And she was nothing more, nothing less, than a witch who despised war.
-Who only wanted to heal—not hurt.
+And she despised war.
+She only wanted to heal—never hurt.

 The two couldn’t be more opposite.

-Throughout the last month he’d consumed nothing solid, nor had he drank anything, and yet he had no tubes or needles going in or out of his flesh.
+Throughout the last month he’d consumed nothing solid, nor had he drunk anything, and yet he had no tubes or needles going in or out of his flesh.
 She’d never taken his vitals.
 Had never checked for fever.
-Never peeled back his eyelids and shined a light to gauge his pupillary reflexes.
+Never peeled back his eyelids and shone a light to gauge his pupillary reflexes.
 There was nothing physically wrong with him.
-Merlin’s magick kept him immobile and her magick kept him healthy.
+Merlin’s magick kept him immobile and her magick kept him healthy and in stasis.

-In fact, her magick kept his body just as strong as the night Cairenn had brought him to Jocelyn’s cottage door.
+In fact, her magick kept his body just as strong as the night Cairenn had brought him to Jocelyn’s cottage.

 And your magick can keep him from springing off that mattress and murdering you when he wakes up.